 Summit County Short-Term Rental Rules

 Over the years, the issue of affordable workforce housing in Summit County, Colorado has steadily gained prominence.
 With the onset of the Covid-19 pandemic, the challenges facing the local Summit County workforce have continued to escalate.
-Many local businesses believe that the scarcity of affordable housing is a significant contributor to the shortage of workers.
-Moreover, there's growing concern that if those employed in the area cannot afford to live locally, it may alter the very essence of Summit County.
+Many local businesses believe that the scarcity of affordable Summit County housing is a significant contributor to the shortage of local workers.
+Moreover, there's growing concern that if those employed in the area cannot afford to live locally, it may alter the very essence of Summit County's character.
 Consequently, since 2018 and continuing to the present day, stakeholders across Summit County have engaged in extensive discussions to address the lack of affordable housing for local employees.
 Various governmental authorities in Summit County have invested considerable time and effort in identifying and implementing potential measures to alleviate the local workforce housing crisis.
 These discussions have led to the adoption or consideration of new regulations related to Summit County short-term rental ("STR") licenses.

 Summit County Short-Term Rentals